Polprzewodnikowy/N64FlashcartMenu/README.md

 These features are subject to change:

 ### ROM Boxart
-To use boxart, place PNG files within the `sd:/menu/boxart/` folder.
+To use N64 Game boxart, place PNG files within the `sd:/menu/boxart/n64/` folder.

-To ensure correct boxart images, these can be loaded by directories for each character of the full 4 character Game Code. i.e. for GoldenEye NTSC USA (NGEE), this would be `sd:/menu/boxart/N/G/E/E/front.png`. i.e. for GoldenEye PAL (NGEP), this would be `sd:/menu/boxart/N/G/E/P/front.png`.
+To ensure correct boxart images, these can be loaded by directories for each character of the full 4 character Game Code. i.e. for GoldenEye NTSC USA (NGEE), this would be `sd:/menu/boxart/n64/N/G/E/E/front.png`. i.e. for GoldenEye PAL (NGEP), this would be `sd:/menu/boxart/n64/N/G/E/P/front.png`.

 They must use the following dimensions:
 * Standard covers: 158x112